 Keep your Home Comfortably Warm

 You know how it is: your dog is getting older.
 Her days of bounding around outdoors on long walks or playing fetch in the backyard are coming to an end, and she’s slowing down.
 But just because your dog is getting older doesn’t mean you’d have to stop caring for them.
 Your senior dog can still stay happy and healthy as long as they are provided with a warmer home.
 As your pet dog age, its body temperature tends to drop.
 They may feel cold, even in the summer.
 They may experience increased fatigue and susceptibility to illness.
-These symptoms may be uncomfortable, but you can help keep them cosy by managing your home thermostat.

 Remove Obstacles and Potential Hazards